gilt/tech-blog/_posts/2016-08-12-rookie-summer.md

 Gilt has a unique, forward-thinking culture.
 The company constantly evaluates the tools it uses, and it is always open to exploring new technologies.
 We were exposed to this at the quarterly architecture council, where all the engineers spend a day discussing the current state of the Gilt technology stack and exploring possible new directions for tech.

-Gilt also has a unique open-source presence, and we used some of the Gilt open-source technologies in our project.
+Gilt is also committed to open-source and we made use of some Gilt open-source technologies in our project.
 [The Cleanroom Initiative](https://github.com/gilt/Cleanroom) is an open-sourced codebase in Swift providing help with data transactions in our application.
+We also used an open-source apidoc [Swift client generator](https://github.com/kyle-dorman/ApidocSwiftGenerator) and worked with the owner to make some additions to the project.

 <p align="center">